ScottLogic/blog/_posts/2025-11-10-sustainability-in-ai-why-we-must-listen-to-the-smaller-players.md

 To provide a sense of scale, training GPT-3 is estimated to have consumed 1,287 megawatt-hours (MWh) of electricity and emitted over 550 metric tons of CO2e [^6], and evaporated 700,000 litres of clean freshwater [^7], enough to fill an Olympic-sized swimming pool by nearly one-third.

 AI data centres fundamentally differ from traditional data centres in their infrastructure.
-The specialised hardware necessary for AI workloads involving Graphics Processing Units (GPUs) and Tensor Processing Units (TPUs) consumes substantially more power than standard CPUs.
+The specialised hardware necessary for AI workloads - Graphics Processing Units (GPUs, the chips that process multiple calculations simultaneously) and Tensor Processing Units (TPUs, Google's custom AI chips) - consumes substantially more power than standard CPUs.
-Pre-training in general is almost always performed over multiple GPUs which incurs energy costs from communication between GPUs, and often also with gradient accumulation to accommodate large batches.
+Pre-training in general is almost always performed over multiple GPUs which incurs energy costs from communication between GPUs, and often also with gradient accumulation (a technique for processing large amounts of data in smaller chunks) to accommodate large batches.

 ### The less obvious case of fine-tuning